isotronic/shell-python/README.md

 This is my implementation of the ["Build Your Own Shell" Challenge](https://app.codecrafters.io/courses/shell/overview).

-I built a simple POSIX compliant shell that can interpret shell commands, run external programs and has some building commands like cd, pwd, echo and type.
+I built a simple POSIX-compliant shell that can interpret shell commands, run external programs and has some builtin commands like cd, pwd, echo and type.

 **Note**: Head over to [codecrafters.io](https://codecrafters.io) to try the challenge yourself.